-Among other comments17 were these:
+Among other comments21 were these:

 - "We have several early stage companies here in MonTEC, and one of their biggest challenges is raising equity investment.
 A couple of these companies have been started by entrepreneurs who successfully built companies in other states before moving to Montana.
 They agree strongly on the need to encourage individual investors to invest in Montana companies.
 They do not see much potential from traditional venture capital firms, who typically look at much larger deals than would be appropriate for most if not all companies in Montana.
-Instead, we need to focus on individual investors or "angels"." -- Dick King, President of the Missoula Area Economic Development Corp. - "Two practicing Montana venture capitalists have provided me their opinions on the state's involvement in venture capital.
+Instead, we need to focus on individual investors or "angels"." - Dick King, President of the Missoula Area Economic Development Corp. - "Two practicing Montana venture capitalists have provided me their opinions on the state's involvement in venture capital.
 Both of them independently expressed the same ideas.
 They both said that the state must not be in the venture capital business itself.
-Rather, it needs to nurture, facilitate and support private venture capital initiatives." -- Deborah Hayden, Gateway Economic Development Corp.
+Rather, it needs to nurture, facilitate and support private venture capital initiatives."
+Deborah Hayden, Gateway Economic Development Corp. - "We do not need more low pay, part-time jobs in XXX-Mart or YYY-Depot.
+We need good jobs-high pay with stability.
+We cannot get from here to there with a continued drain of net profit flowing from Montana to the hinterland.
+Business recruitment whereby the net profits are "outsourced" (exported from Montana) should not take place in preference of business recruitment of companies which are Montana-centric, e.g., whereby the net profits will stay in Montana." - Jim Miller of the Gallatin Valley.